-I think every designer has a client that pushed them to become better at their craft.
-Most designers also have a few clients that they become real stakeholders in.
-For me Jamie at JK Fine Chocolates is both of these things.
+Every designer has a client that pushed them to become better at their craft.
+Most designers also have a few clients that become real stakeholders.
+For me, Jamie at JK Fine Chocolates is both of these things.

-I started working with Jamie in 2015, starting be redesigning his logo:
+I started working with Jamie in 2015, starting by redesigning his logo:

 Redesigning the logo was simply a case of cleaning it up and making it easier to recognise whilst keeping the charm and character of the original.

 The goal was to create a logo that could be flexible enough to work in different colour palettes across multiple product ranges so future products could be marketed independently whilst still maintaining a robust brand identity

 This was the first bar created by JK Fine Chocolates and as part of the process we created a strong style that would allow us to create a range of bars in a similar style, both to speed up the design process for future products, but also to create a stronger brand presence.

 The Bar itself was a limited edition bar for charity, specifically the Akany Avoko Faravohitra Orphanage in Costa Rica.

 Through this process we also experimented with various visual styles, textures, typefaces and graphical elements.
 This was crucial to establish a flexible visual identity that can be used across any product range.